SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Spectrum_Analysis/Working_with_Spectrum_Analyzer_elements/Viewing_spectrum_analyzer_traces.md

 > [!NOTE]
 > When the display is in frozen mode, *Frozen* is displayed in the middle of the graph area.

-## Panning horizontally and vertically inside the trace
+## Panning the trace horizontally and vertically

-From DataMiner 10.3.11/10.4.0 onwards, it is possible to pan horizontally and vertically inside the trace<!--RN 37461 + RN 37284-->.
+From DataMiner 10.3.11/10.4.0 onwards, it is possible to pan the trace horizontally and vertically<!--RN 37461 + RN 37284-->.

 - To pan horizontally, click the trace and drag your mouse.